CMU-17-214/s2024/assignments/hw2.md

 ### Part 1: Infrastructure setup

 Set up the project so that you can write and execute unit tests.
-We explain *JUnit* and *ts-jest* both in class and provide an example setup in a lab, but you are welcome to use other test frameworks.
-Make sure that tests are automatically executed with `mvn test` or `npm test` and as part of the GitHub Actions build.
+We explain *JUnit* both in class and provide an example setup in a lab, but you are welcome to use other test frameworks.
+Make sure that tests are automatically executed with `mvn test` and as part of the GitHub Actions build.
 We recommend also to identify how you can view test coverage in your IDE or in a generated report.

-### Part 2: Specification-base testing (TypeScript)
+### Part 2: Specification-base testing

-Read the public interface specification of every method in the FlashCard **TypeScript** source code, except the exclusions below (don't forget your new `recentMistakesFirstSorter`).
-Write test cases in **TypeScript** that check whether the implementation covers the specification completely and precisely as best as possible -- even if the implementation is wrong!
+Read the public interface specification of every method in the FlashCard source code, except the exclusions below (don't forget your new `recentMistakesFirstSorter`).
+Write test cases that check whether the implementation covers the specification completely and precisely as best as possible -- even if the implementation is wrong!
 You may find implementation issues in your newly added `recentMistakesFirstSorter`; make sure to fix such bugs so that your tests all pass.

 That means: